velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "Wh-what did you mean by 'outprocessing,'" she manages finally, eager to change the subject.

-"It's just some paperwork, you get your stuff back, and then we put you on a train to the nearest *rantal.* Don't worry," she adds teasingly, "the shower's an intake thing only."
+"It's just some paperwork, you get your clothes back, and then we put you on a train to the nearest *rantal.* Don't worry," she adds teasingly, "no shower this time."

 "…good," Cassil mutters as Safris presses her gently forward.
 There's a small area on the other side of the blast door that's gated off from the rest of the stone corridor; otherwise, there's nothing but a pair of laundry carts, filled with white _rancalar._ Two more officers -- one in armor, the other in a dress uniform -- move towards her as she steps into the hallway; she flinches as the alarm rises up again and the blast door starts to close behind them.